aporlowski/ef-faas/README.md

 ### Development Environment and Prerequisite Knowledge
 Developing an AI service using cloud functions comes with some prerequisite knoweldge including: utilizng speficing REST frameworks (like Flask's request objects), utilizing specific storage APIs (like google.cloud.storage), and, if desired, HTML and other GUI presentation langauges.

 In contrast, GAS significantly reduces these specific knowledgerequirements.
 As previously discussed it supports serverful deployment methods that do not require external storage services.
 It uses OpenAPI to automatically generate a self documenting API and web application presentation of the service hosted by a Flask web server.
 The developer simple provides the python function code, and the GAS generator turns it into a web app.
 This signifacnly increase the ability of AI domain experts to share thier work with minmal effort.
+See Figure 9 in the Appendix for an example of the auto-generated GUI.
+In a FaaS deployment, the developer would be on the hook to make thier own.
+For this project I did not implement a GUI.

 Developing and debugging a cloud function can be difficult becuas the function has to go through a time consuming deployment process before it can be accessed and logs checked for errors and output.
 Google CLoud Functions does provide instructions on setting up a local development environment, but this is a more complicated development environment setup than that provided by cloudmesh-openapi [local dev].
 In contrast GAS generates sevices can be locally developed directly on the same platfrom they will be hosted on.